 What happened???
 Four cars got broken into last night?
 This place is going to hell in a hand basket!
 Oh, all of the cars were carelessly left unlocked?
 Still.
 We can’t believe it.
 “It must not be a local,” residents will quickly suggest, refusing to believe that one of our own could be capable of such a dastardly deed.
 Sometimes they’re right.
 Sometimes not.

-Unfortunately, crimes happen.
+Unfortunately, crime happens.
 Everywhere.
-Yes, 30A is Mayberry at the beach, and it’s easy to get lulled into a sense of false security here.
+Yes, 30-A is Mayberry at the beach, and it’s easy to get lulled into a sense of false security here.
 But even Mayberry had its ample share of passing bank robbers, snake oil salesmen and shysters (otherwise, why have a sheriff and a deputy with a bullet in his pocket?).